 Do not take calcium supplements at least 24 hours before your exam

 Wear loose clothing.
-Avoid garments that have metal zippers, belts or buttons
+Avoid garments that have metal zippers, belts, or buttons

-You may be asked to remove dental appliances, watches, jewlery, eyeglasses, metal objects, wallets, keys or clothing that might interfere with the x-ray images
+You may be asked to remove dental appliances, watches, jewelry, eyeglasses, metal objects, wallets, keys, or clothing that might interfere with the x-ray images

 It is important to inform your X-ray technologist if you recently had a barium examination or have been injected with a contrast material for a computed tomography (CT) scan or radioisotope scan.
 You may have to wait 10-14 days before having a DEXA

-If you are pregnant or think you may be pregnant you can not do the DEXA Scan to prevent the fetus from being exposed to radiation.
+If you are pregnant or think you may be pregnant, you cannot do the DEXA Scan to prevent the fetus from being exposed to radiation.

 How often should I have a DEXA Scan

-The DEXA SCAN lean muscle mass & bone density test can be preformed every 3-4 months to determine how well your nutrition and exercise is working and and/or how effective your EMSCULPT NEO® or EMTONE® treatments are.
-It is not recommended to have a DEXA scan more than 3 times a year.
+The DEXA SCAN lean muscle mass & bone density test can be performed every 3-4 months to determine how well your nutrition and exercise are working and/or how effective your EMSCULPT NEO® or EMTONE® treatments are.
+It is not recommended to have a DEXA scan more than three times a year.

 How much does a DEXA SCAN lean muscle mass & bone density test cost?
-Dexa Scan…………………………………………………………………………………………$100 The DEXA SCAN is performed by our DEXA Technician or MA and results with an explanation will be emailed to you.
-If you purchase our 6 week weight loss program your dietitian nutritionist will explain the results at the initial consultation
+DEXA Scan…………………………………………………………………………………………$100 Our DEXA Technician or MA performs the DEXA SCAN, and results with an explanation will be emailed to you.
+If you purchase our six-week weight loss program, your dietitian nutritionist will explain the results at the initial consultation

 Schedule a DEXA SCAN Here Schedule a DEXA SCAN & METABOLISM TESTING HERE